Our Story

 Company Secretary

-Delysia brings more than 15 years of administrative and secretarial experience to her role.
+Delysia brings almost two decades of administrative and secretarial experience to her role.
 Before joining the LRC in 2009, she worked at the City of Johannesburg as an executive assistant and as an operations manager for stakeholder relations.
-Delysia obtained her BBA from UNISA and holds a qualification in paralegal studies from SA Law School.
-She is pursuing a post-graduate qualification through the Chartered Governance Institute of Southern Africa.
+Delysia holds a CIS professional qualification from the Chartered Governance Institute of Southern Africa, a BBA from UNISA, and a qualification in Paralegal Practice from SA Law School.

 Devon Turner